garrygl/GNS3/README.md

-# The following Document Contains Information for Ugrading a GNS3 Appliance and Information on GSN3 Lab Projects
+# The following Document Contains Information for Ugrading GNS3 Appliances and Information for Two Lab Projects

 ## Procedure for Upgrading a a GNS3 Appliance